Queen Sonja Singing Competition: Organisation

 The Queen Sonja Singing Competition is organised as a non-profit foundation headed by the Board of Directors.
-A Council consisting of representatives from the founding institutions acts as a consultative body for the board.
-Current Board members are Bernt Bauge (Chair), Birger Magnus, Mary Miller, Randi Stene and Marie Louise Sunde.

-The Council currently consists of Astrid Kvalbein (Dean, the Norwegian Academy of Music), Joachim Kwetzinsky (National Federation of Norwegian Musical Soloists), Arild Erikstad (NRK), Anna Einarsson (Dean, Oslo National Academy of the Arts), Geir Bergkastet (The Norwegian National Opera & Ballet), Ingrid Røynesdal (director, the National Museum), and Frederik Zimmer (The Lindeman Foundation).
+The Council currently consists of Astrid Kvalbein (Dean, the Norwegian Academy of Music), Joachim Kwetzinsky (National Federation of Norwegian Musical Soloists), Rolf Lennart Stensø (NRK), Anna Einarsson (Dean, Oslo National Academy of the Arts), Geir Bergkastet (The Norwegian National Opera & Ballet), Knut Skansen (director, the Oslo Philharmonic), and Frederik Zimmer (The Lindeman Foundation).